lightning-js/blits/docs/component_state.md

-# Lightning App Development Framework
+# Blits - Lightning 3 App Development Framework

 ## Component State

-In the Lightning 3 App Development Framework, a component can start as simple as a template with fixed, hardcoded values.
+In Blits, a component can start as simple as a template with fixed, hardcoded values.
 However, for dynamic behavior and logic, you'll often want to incorporate an internal state within your components.

 Some key concepts to keep in mind: